yeatmanlab/roar-legal-documents/studentConsent.md

 For general information regarding questions or concerns about your rights as a research participant, please call 1-866-680-2906 to reach the Administrative Panel on Human Subjects in Medical Research, Stanford University.

-Agreement obtained through checkbox/key press/mouse click:
+By clicking continue below I acknowledge that,

-\[ X \]  I agree to participate in this research.
+I agree to participate in this research.
 Participation in this research is voluntary, and I can stop at any time without penalty.
 I feel that I understand what I am getting into, and I know I am free to discontinue the experiment with no consequence to myself.

+If you agree to participate, please press continue.